Find Affordable College Courses

 $21,891 Average Tuition & Fees

-University of Houston ranked #15 on this year’s Best Value Materials Engineering Schools list.
-Located in the large city of Houston, UH is a public school with a very large student population.
+With a ranking of #15, University of Houston did quite well on this year’s best value schools for materials engineering students.
+Located in the city of Houston, UH is a public college with a fairly large student population.

 The average tuition and fees for an out-of-state undergraduate student at UH are $21,891 a year.